-12. Bullying
+11. Bullying

 Bullying, harassment, victimisation or discrimination will not be tolerated.
 We treat all our pupils and their parents fairly and with consideration and we expect them to reciprocate towards each other, the staff and the school.
-Any element of bullying is unacceptable.
+Any element of bullying is unacceptable, including on-line bullying/cyber bullying.
 Copies of the School's Anti-Bullying Charter and the Behaviour for Learning Policy are available on the school website.
 Hard copies are available from the office on request.

-Allegations of abuse made against other children
+12. Peer to Peer Abuse -Allegations of abuse made against other children

 Staff should recognise that children are capable of abusing their peers.
 Abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
-Peer on peer abuse allegations will be investigated and dealt with.
-Any concerns should be reported to the DSL and a green concern form completed.
+Peer on peer abuse allegations will be investigated and procedures and guidance followed.
+Any concerns should be reported to the DSL.
+Staff should also ensure that a green concern form completed.
+Please refer to the Peer to Peer guidance attached.